Affine Deligne-Lusztig varieties associated to additive affine Weyl group elements

 Given $w, w' \in W$ and $s \in S$, write $w \xrightarrow{s} w'$ if $w' = sws$ and $\ell(w') \leq \ell(w)$.
 If we have a sequence of elements $w = w_1, \dots, w_n = w'$ such that for every $i=2, \dots, n$ we have $w_{i-1} \xrightarrow{s_i} w_i$ for some $s_i \in S$, then write $w \rightarrow w'$.
 For a conjugacy class $\mathcal{C}$ of $W$, we denote by $\mathcal{C}_{min}$ the set of elements in $\mathcal{C}$ that have minimal length.

 \begin{theorem}[Geck-Pfeiffer] Let $\mathcal{C}$ be a conjugacy class of $W$.
 Then for each $w \in \mathcal{C}$, there exists a $w' \in \mathcal{C}_{min}$ such that $w \rightarrow w'$. \end{theorem}

 We point out that this result of Geck and Pfeiffer holds for any finite Weyl group $W$, including the exceptional groups.
-We also remark that, as we saw in Example \ref{T:ex}, this result for finite Weyl groups, rather than affine Weyl groups, will be sufficient for our purposes in light of Proposition \ref{T:swsprop}.
+We also remark that this result for finite Weyl groups, rather than affine Weyl groups, will be sufficient for our purposes in light of Proposition \ref{T:swsprop}.

 Given an affine Weyl group element $x=\pi^{v(\mu)}w$, Theorem \ref{T:sws} guarantees that there exists an element $w' \in \mathcal{C}_{min}$ such that $w \rightarrow w'$.
 If $\mu$ is regular dominant and $\ell(v^{-1}w)=\ell(v^{-1}) + \ell(w)$, we may, roughly speaking, apply Proposition \ref{T:swsprop} to obtain an affine Weyl group element $x'$ such that the finite part has decreased in length.
 Continuing in this manner will yield an affine Weyl group element whose finite part has minimal length inside its conjugacy class.
-It is thus necessary to show that this inductive process terminates at a point where we have an element for which non-emptiness is known.
+It is thus necessary to show that this inductive process terminates when we have an element for which non-emptiness is known.
 The point of the next proposition will thus be to show that Proposition \ref{T:elliptic} applies to the resulting ``terminal'' element.

 \begin{prop}[Geck-Pfeiffer] Let $w \in W$, and suppose that $\supp(w) = S$ and $w$ is of minimal length in its conjugacy class.
 Then $w$ is elliptic. \end{prop}